Have you ever had motion sickness before? You can get dizzy and nauseous and it’s not a very fun feeling.

 The optimist in me notices that events like what we’ve experienced the past couple of years have a tendency to make us reexamine what is important in our lives as well.

 It is a certainty that life will return to normal and I’m optimistic it’ll be better than it was before.

 Keep your chin up!

 Even though life will go back to normal, there will definitely be some permanent changes from all of this.

 You can’t go to an airport without feeling the effects of the 9/11 attacks—and we’re coming up on the 19 year anniversary.

 The public doesn’t think about it 24/7 but there have been some good changes that protect us from similar attacks.

 The Great Recession is another example of permanent change.
 There are a lot more regulations on banks and lending that are designed to protect from a total market crash due to financial institutions.

-The same thing will happen with the Coronavirus pandemic.
-Life will largely move on but permanent changes will be made so we are ready for something like this in the future.
+The same thing will happen with the covid pandemic and the war in Ukraine.
+Life will largely move on but permanent changes will be made so we are ready for something like these in the future.